JJ12880/Radium_Bootstrap_Chunks/README.md

 #### Usage

+* Shutdown Radium Core wallet if allready running.
-Run the Radium_Bootstrap_Utility.exe found under releases.
+* Run the Radium_Bootstrap_Utility.exe found under releases.
 Follow the onscreen prompts.

 #### What it does